r23/MyOOS/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 8.4.0 =
+Release Date: October 9th, 2018

+Bugfixes:

+* Fixes a bug where the cornerstone content toggle was available for attachment pages.
+* Fixes a bug where the Search Console page displayed 'first detected' and 'last crawled' dates that were in the future.

+Enhancements:

+* Introduces the `wpseo_taxonomy_content_fields` filter to add additional fields to the taxonomy metabox.
+* Adds a margin below select fields so there's space between taxonomy settings for breadcrumbs.
+Props to [@emilyatmobtown](https://github.com/emilyatmobtown)

 = 8.3.0 =
 Release Date: September 25th, 2018